WecoAI/aideml/README.md

 [![Discord](https://dcbadge.vercel.app/api/server/Rq7t8wnsuA?compact=true&style=flat)](https://discord.gg/Rq7t8wnsuA)&ensp;
 [![Twitter Follow](https://img.shields.io/twitter/follow/WecoAI?style=social)](https://twitter.com/WecoAI)&ensp;

 AIDE is an LLM agent that generates solutions for machine learning tasks just from natural language descriptions of the task.
+AIDE is the state-of-the-art agent on OpenAI's [MLE-bench](arxiv.org/pdf/2410.07095), a benchmark composed of 75 Kaggle machine learning tasks, where we achieved four times more medals compared to the runner-up agent architecture.
-In a benchmark composed of over 60 Kaggle data science competitions, AIDE demonstrated impressive performance, surpassing 50% of Kaggle participants on average (see our [technical report](https://www.weco.ai/blog/technical-report) for details).
+In our own benchmark composed of over 60 Kaggle data science competitions, AIDE demonstrated impressive performance, surpassing 50% of Kaggle participants on average (see our [technical report](https://www.weco.ai/blog/technical-report) for details).
 More specifically, AIDE has the following features:

 1. **Instruct with Natural Language**: Describe your problem or additional requirements and expert insights, all in natural language.